brimdata/super/book/src/super-sql/operators/infer.md

 then computes an inferred type for the sample, where the inferred type is identical to the input type except for any embedded string types inferred to be of a candidate type.
-Such inference occurs when all of the values contained by that string type are uniformly coercable to the candidate type, which may be one of:
+Such inference occurs when all of the values contained by that string type are uniformly coercible to the candidate type, which may be one of:
 * [int64](../types/numbers.md#signed-integers),
 * [float64](../types/numbers.md#floating-point),
 * [ip](../types/network.md),